The Canadian Centre to End Human Trafficking is a national charity dedicated to ending all types of human trafficking in Canada.

 Our objectives are specific and measurable and will reflect milestones in our path to ensure that we continue to mobilize collective action and system change to end human trafficking in Canada.
 We will strive to:

-- Function as a catalyst by bringing together relevant stakeholders in order to provide avenues for Survivor’s voices, to share knowledge and to assist the implementation of effective practices through collective action aiming to end sexual slavery.
+- Function as a catalyst by bringing together relevant stakeholders in order to provide avenues for Survivor’s voices, to share knowledge and to assist the implementation of effective practices through collective action aiming to end sex and labour trafficking.

-- Enhance collaboration with representatives of government and non-profit organizations to create cost efficiency through shared strategy development and due diligence, enable cross-sectoral coordination and provide access to networks and specialized skills that individual donors may not have.
+- Enhance collaboration with representatives of government, private sector businesses and non-profit organizations to create cost efficiency through shared strategy development and due diligence.
+This will enable cross-sectoral coordination and assist to provide access to networks and specialized skills that currently function ineffectively in silos.

-- Advance federal, provincial and municipal policy and programs by advocating for evidence-based measures as well as supporting and undertaking research related to the human trafficking practices of sexual and labour exploitation.
+- Advance federal, provincial and municipal policy and programs, aimed at ending human trafficking, advocating for evidence-based measures as well as supporting, undertaking and making available research related to the human trafficking practices.

-- Provide a centralized, accessible, online resource center with up-to-date information and research that will increase awareness and further education about the complex problem of human trafficking in Canada.
+- Provide an accessible, online resource center with current information and research that will increase awareness and education about the complex problem of human trafficking in Canada.

-- Establish a national hotline to provide an avenue for Survivors and members of the public to report incidents of all forms of human trafficking.
+- Establish a national human trafficking hotline to provide an avenue for victims and Survivors to get assistance and for members of the public to report incidents human trafficking.